theforeman/theforeman.org/_posts/2016-01-15-locations-organizations-rbac.md

 if you have the wrong location selected.
 For existing hosts that we were migrating into our new deployment we wrote a custom Fact that sets the host location based on the subnet.
-We simply then changed the setting in Foreman to look at the custom Fact for setting the location.
+We simply then changed the setting in Foreman to look at the custom Fact ($location) for setting the location value rather than the default
+$foreman_location.

 Hiera Location Example:

 ```
-[root@devbrain ~]# cd /opt/vagrant/puppet/hieradata/
-WARNING Hieradata is a git repo!
-Check Your Branch and Pull if Needed
 [root@devbrain hieradata]# ls
 application  common.eyaml  domain  environment  location  node  organization  osfamily  security_zone  vtl
 [root@devbrain hieradata]# cd location/